theunissenlab/suss-sorter/README.md

 The output of sort() returns 20 to 40 putative clusters in the dataset.
 We provide a gui tool to assist in the visual assessment of spike clusters and convenient merging and deletion of clusters.

-Run the gui (from within your python environment):
+Run the gui (from within your python environment) and load the pickle file saved from using suss.sort:

 ```bash
 python -m suss.gui.app